LightAnd2/local_search/README.md

 python local_search.py search "machine learning"
 ```

----

-## 📸 Screenshots
-*(Add your own screenshots here of indexing and searching results in the terminal)*

----

 ## 🎯 Why This Project?
 - Demonstrates **systems design**: indexing + searching logic
 - Practical and **portfolio-ready** — everyone needs to search files